peterjc/thapbi-pict/docs/examples/oomycete_rps10/pipeline.rst

 Plasmopara halstedii            0  0  2
 Plasmopara obducens             0  0  2
 Pseudoperonospora cubensis      0  0  2
-Pythium apiculatum              0  0  2
 Pythium dissotocum              0  0  2
 Pythium oligandrum              0  0  2
 Saprolegnia diclina             0  0  2
-OTHER 298 SPECIES IN DB         0  0  0
+OTHER 303 SPECIES IN DB         0  0  0
 =============================== == == ==

 This isn't actually a shock if you spotted this warning while running the pipeline: